 Needs of At-Risk and Homeless Individuals and Families: The needs of at-risk and homeless individuals and families, including those served by this program, are assessed annually by CSB, and include a review of program service denials and grievances actions.
 The information gathered from this assessment helps determine program direction, quality improvements, and other modifications.

 IX.
 TRANSITIONAL HOUSING

-Transitional housing provides housing and appropriate supportive services to homeless persons to facilitate Applicability - Huckleberry House Transitional Living Program and HFF Transitions to Home TH movement to independent living within a maximum stay of 24 months.
+Transitional housing provides housing and appropriate supportive services to homeless persons to facilitate movement to independent living within a maximum stay of 24 months.